University of Auckland Law School: Student activities

 Te Rākau Ture (TRT) is the name of the Māori Law Students Association in which the rōpū initiates activities throughout the calendar year.
 Established in 1990, TRT has grown to play a very important role in the lives of Māori students who study at Auckland Law School.
 Each year the rōpū organise a number of events such as hosting a noho marae for Part II and above, a Haerenga visiting high schools outside of Auckland to promote coming to the Law School, plus their most popular hākari whakamutunga.
 They welcome everyone to join TRT and encourage members to participate in their events to meet other students and build support networks.

-The Pacific Island Law Student’s Association more commonly referred to as PILSA, aims to provide a sense of identity and belonging among Pacific Island students at Auckland Law School.
+The Pacific Island Law Student's Association (PILSA) aims to provide a sense of identity and belonging among Pacific Island students at Auckland Law School.
 It also aims to promote educational achievement and to connect with Pacific communities outside of the university through various events organised throughout the year.
-The elected PILSA executive committee is a link between the PILSA members, the Pacific Students Faculty Adviser, the Faculty of Law and Pacific Island communities.
+The elected PILSA executive committee is a link between the PILSA members, the Pacific Students Faculty Adviser, Auckland Law School and Pacific Island communities.
 The PILSA executive works closely with the Student Academic and Support Adviser (Pacific) to provide workshops, seminars and tutorials for PILSA members.
 PILSA encourages all students to join PILSA and participate in social events, sports-days, tutorials, seminars and the Pacific Islands Moot.

 As of 2017, Auckland has been the national senior mooting champion for nine of the past ten years.
 It has therefore represented New Zealand at the most prestigious moot court competition in the world, the Philip C. Jessup International Law Moot, nine times in the past ten years.
 Highlights of Auckland's participation in the Jessup include a semi-final finish in 2012, and a Best Oralist award at the international rounds (Andrew Grant) in 2017.

 Research

-Auckland Law School is home to a number of research centres of excellence, including The Aotearoa New Zealand Centre for Indigenous Peoples and the Law, the New Zealand Centre for Environmental Law, the New Zealand Centre for ICT Law, the NZ Centre for Legal and Political Theory, The New Zealand Centre for Human Rights Law, Policy and Practice and the Research Centre for Business Law.
+Auckland Law School is home to a number of research centres, including The Aotearoa New Zealand Centre for Indigenous Peoples and the Law, the New Zealand Centre for Environmental Law, the New Zealand Centre for ICT Law, the NZ Centre for Legal and Political Theory, The New Zealand Centre for Human Rights Law, Policy and Practice and the Research Centre for Business Law.
 It is also home to Te Tai Haruru – the Māori Legal Academics Group.